ZehMatt/7dtd-WalkerSim2/Docs/configuring/configuration/processors.md

 The selection is deterministic based on agent group and current time, causing agents to pick new destinations at different times.
 Unlike PreferCities (which keeps agents in one general area), CityVisitor makes agents migrate between cities, creating dynamic population shifts across the map.

+If the same system also includes **StickToBiome** or **AvoidBiome**, target city selection is restricted accordingly: only cities centred in the preferred biome (and not in the avoided biome) are eligible.
+If no city qualifies, the agent stays Idle for that tick and other processors drive its movement.

 - Uses Distance: No
 - Example: Zombie groups travel between cities, spending 20 minutes exploring before moving to the next destination